GaProgMan/NazeBesto/README.md

 I would recommend both the TexWorks and TexLive programs for compilation, as they are free and available for most Operating Systems.

+## Wiki Entry ##

+A more up to date description of this project can be found at GaProgMan's Wiki: http://wiki.gaprogman.com/index.php?title=NazeBesto

 ## Licence ##

 See "Licence.txt" for licence details